Skip to content

 When adding a new Lattice extension point, accept Closure|T and resolve it at the moment the value is needed:

-use Lattice\Lattice\Facades\Evaluate;
+use Lattice\Core\Facades\Evaluate;

 $resolved = Evaluate::resolve(